1. How do I access information at Toronto Community Housing?

 7. What can I do if I disagree with the access decision?

-To learn more about filing an appeal, contact the Privacy Commissioner's Office at:
+To learn more about filing an appeal of an FOI request, contact the Privacy Commissioner's Office at:

 Information and Privacy Commissioner/Ontario